Acceptable use of college technology resources

 If you are a recipient of a State of Florida grant or scholarship such as the Florida Student Assistance Grant, Florida Work Experience or Bright Futures, the State of Florida Department of Education will require the use of the SSN on their grant/scholarship disbursement website and for reporting purposes.

-Student, faculty, and staff SSNs will be used in the College Center for Library Automation, LINCCweb for online login authentication, patron verification and the elimination of duplicate records.
+Student, faculty and staff ID number will be used in the College Center for Library Automation, LINCCweb for online login authentication, patron verification and the elimination of duplicate records.
+Social Security numbers will be used in the College Center for Library Automation, LINCCweb for online login authentication, patron verification and the elimination of duplicate records.

 The Take Stock in Children, College Reach-Out Program and other similar programs are youth outreach (intervention) projects funded by discretionary grants from the U.S. or Florida departments of education.
 In order to verify a participant’s project eligibility, Social Security numbers are required and also later used when submitting information for the Annual Performance Reports due to the U.S. or Florida departments of education.